-As a cybersecurity and IT services firm focused on keeping businesses safe, last week we defined the dark web and what happens on the dark web.
-This week we will continue this cybersecurity series and explain how exposures on the dark web affect your business and how organizations can protect their data.
+As a cybersecurity and IT services firm focused on keeping businesses safe, last week we defined the dark web and what is the Exposure of the Dark Web.
+This week we will continue this cybersecurity series and explain how exposures on the dark web affect your business.
+Similarly, how organizations can protect their data.
 Lastly, we’ll give you a cybersecurity awareness tip.

-How exposures on the dark web affect your business?
+How exposures of the dark web affect your business?

 Cybercriminals steal credentials to breach organizations and steal sensitive information.
-An organization can have cutting-edge cybersecurity solutions in place, but it only takes a single stolen credential to gain access to an organization’s infrastructure and cause devastating consequences.
-Compromised credentials are used to conduct further criminal activity, such as data breaches of sensitive corporate information and identity theft of individual employees.
+An organization can have cutting-edge cybersecurity solutions in place; but it only takes a single stolen credential to gain access to an organization’s infrastructure and cause devastating consequences.
+Similarly, compromised credentials are used to conduct further criminal activity; such as data breaches of sensitive corporate information and identity theft of individual employees.

 Because employees often have the same password for multiple services, such as network login, social media, online stores, and other services, the potential damage dramatically increases from a single compromised username and password.
 Hence, the importance of having a preventative strategy from the dark Web with the most effective cybersecurity solutions.

 As you’ve probably realized by now this is why the dark web should be considered in your cybersecurity strategy for the exposure of the Dark Web.
 The reason small to medium-sized businesses are particularly vulnerable to cybercriminals; hackers find companies extremely appealing as they have a large amount of consumer data in one location.
 Security is asymmetrical.
 Where businesses must plan, prepare, and defend against every threat or scenario, cybercriminals only need to find a single weakness or hole in your defenses to carry out their malicious plans.
 Protect your data and your business by deploying multiple cybersecurity strategies with the dark web in mind.